msbeaule/personal-blog/content/posts/adding and managing multiple git SSH keys.md

 This is how I currently manage multiple SSH keys for Github on a single computer.
 Thanks to this [gist](https://gist.github.com/oanhnn/80a89405ab9023894df7) for giving me the idea to look into this.

-## Creating a SSH key
+## Creating an SSH key

 On Windows 10 using Git Bash, navigate to the `~/.ssh` folder, using `cd ~/.ssh`.
 If this folder doesn't exist, create it using `mkdir ~/.ssh`.

-Github recommends (as of writing) running this command [to create a SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) (make sure to replace this example email with your own):
+Github recommends (as of writing) running this command [to create an SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) (make sure to replace this example email with your own):

 ```shell
 $ ssh-keygen -t ed25519 -C "your_email@example.com"